Header background image

 What is Global Entry?

 Global Entry is a program designed to make the customs and immigration process faster and more efficient for frequent travelers.
-With Global Entry, pre-approved, low-risk travelers can use a kiosk to complete their customs and immigration formalities upon arrival in the United States.
+With Global Entry, pre-approved, low-risk travelers can use a kiosk to complete their customs and immigration formalities upon arrival at an airport in the United States.

 How to apply for Global Entry